2 October 2019Fatigue & Weight Loss - Here's how being tired is preventing you from losing weight

 If you are getting up earlier to squeeze in exercise, go to bed earlier to avoid losing sleep hours.

-If you suspect you are overdoing it with the amount of exercise, scale back a bit to see if it helps with your energy level.
+If you suspect you are overdoing exercise, scale back a bit to see if it helps with your energy level.
 You might be doing too much in one or more areas: frequency, intensity, or duration.